YosefLab/compassR/README.md

 )
 ```

 Note that the `CompassSettings` constructor can also accept parameters specifying the gene, metabolite, and reaction metadata files that constitute a metabolic model.
 By omitting these parameters, we opt to use the version of the RECON2 model that ships with the `compassanalytics` package.

-For more information on `CompassSettings`' parameters, please refer to [the wiki](https://github.com/YosefLab/compassanalytics/wiki).
+Note also that the `user_data_directory` should contain files `cell_metadata.csv`, `reaction_consistencies.tsv`, and `linear_gene_expression_matrix.tsv`.
+For more information on the contents of these files please refer to [the wiki](https://github.com/YosefLab/compassanalytics/wiki).

 The next step is to create a `CompassData` object, like so: